microsoft/QuantumKatas/README.md

 * **[Linear algebra](./tutorials/LinearAlgebra/)**.
   Learn about vectors and matrices used to represent quantum states and quantum operations.
 * **[The qubit](./tutorials/Qubit/)**.
-  Learn what a quibit is.
+  Learn what a qubit is.
 * **[Single-qubit gates](./tutorials/SingleQubitGates/)**.
   Learn what a quantum gate is and about the most common single-qubit gates.
 * **[Multi-qubit systems](./tutorials/MultiQubitSystems/)**.